 Some of these include interest rate futures, stock index futures, and even volatility and weather futures.

 Can you make money trading derivatives?
-While at a glance, trading derivatives may seem complicated, it doesn't have to be.
+While at a glance, trading derivatives may seem complicated, it doesn’t have to be.
 Now I only talked about futures derivatives on oil.
 But you can easily trade options contracts on stocks like Facebook.
 One of the ways to limit risks with derivatives is by trading spreads, such as call credit spreads.
 I would look into them if you’d like to get more into the world of options.